Waßmannsdorf station: Installations

-The station is located in open fields in Dammlage, south of the village of Waßmannsdorf.
+The station is located on a dam in otherwise open fields, south of the village of Waßmannsdorf.
 There is no direct road connection to the village, because the tracks of the Berlin outer ring lie to the west.
 Therefore, the only road connection to the station is from the east.
 The station has two outer platforms, each of which can be reached from the surrounding area via an access structure with stairs and elevators.

-The section between Waßmannsdorf and the airport railway station is to be connected via an electronic interlocking in Selchow, with train handling being controlled by a remote monitoring system from Flughafen BER - Terminal 5 station.
+The section between Waßmannsdorf and the airport railway station is connected via an electronic interlocking in Selchow, with train handling being controlled by a remote monitoring system from BER Airport station.
 In the event of a camera failure, trains cannot stop at Waßmannsdorf in the direction of BER Terminal 1-2 without local supervision, because the narrow curve does not allow self-handling by the train driver.

-In the direction of BER Terminal 5 (the old Schönefeld station) the driver can handle the train alone, because the platform is located on the inside of the track curve.
+In the direction of Schönefeld (bei Berlin) (the old Schönefeld station) the driver can handle the train alone, because the platform is located on the inside of the track curve.

 Park and ride facilities, and a bus stop, are provided at the forecourt.

 ILA

 After the ILA Berlin Air Show 2012 had to relocate to the southwest side of the future Berlin Brandenburg Airport, it was initially planned that a large part of the visitor traffic on the public days would be handled by the Waßmannsdorf station, which is located near the new exhibition grounds.
 However, the Federal Police prohibited its use shortly before the exhibition began, because the station was too small for the expected stream of visitors.
 There was particular criticism that the platforms were too narrow and that there was only one elevator and one staircase per platform.
 When planning the station, possible visitor traffic for the ILA had not been taken into account.
 The station was financed exclusively by the municipality of Schönefeld and was designed only to meet its needs, i.e. the site itself, a future industrial estate and airport employees.
 Messe Berlin had convinced the Bundesverband der Deutschen Luft- und Raumfahrtindustrie (BDLI) to continue the ILA in Schönefeld, partly because of the favourable transport links via the S-Bahn, but did not get involved in the planning of the station.
-A provisional extension of the station would have cost 400,000 €, which nobody wanted to raise.
+A provisional extension of the station would have cost €400,000, which nobody wanted to raise.
 In addition, the operational management would have been complicated: Since there are no turnouts in Waßmannsdorf, the trains from Waßmannsdorf would have had to travel empty to BER airport and back from there.
 Public transport for the ILA 2012 and also 2014 was therefore only possible with shuttle buses and cabs.